pyne/pyne/readme.rst

 Ubuntu 14.04 Build script
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-A script for installing PyNE and all it's depencies from scratch on Ubuntu 14.04 is found `here
+A script for installing PyNE and all its dependencies from scratch on Ubuntu 14.04 is found `here
 <https://github.com/elliottbiondo/vb-build/blob/master/vb-build.sh>`